Guide context

 The strongest preparation work turns buyer questions into owner-controlled answers.
 It identifies which facts support value, which issues require explanation, which materials should be improved before the first credible counterparty reviews them, and which topics management should be ready to address consistently in writing, in live meetings, and in follow-up diligence requests without creating avoidable confusion later in diligence.

-Owners preparing for buyer conversations often compare Preparing a Business for Sale, The M&A Sale Process: How It Works, and How to Choose an M&A Advisor. because preparation, diligence, confidentiality, and offer terms influence each other.
+Owners preparing for buyer conversations often compare Preparing a Business for Sale, Company Valuation in M&A, and The M&A Sale Process: How It Works. because preparation, diligence, confidentiality, and offer terms influence each other.

 Understand what the business is worth before outreach

 A credible valuation view should be formed before buyers are approached.
-That does not mean relying on a single multiple or informal market opinion.
-Owners should understand normalised EBITDA, revenue quality, margin trends, growth evidence, customer concentration, working capital, net debt, capital expenditure, management depth, and sector buyer appetite.
-Valuation is strongest when it can be supported with evidence that survives diligence.
+That does not mean relying on a single market multiple or informal opinion.
+Owners should understand normalised EBITDA, revenue quality, margin trends, growth evidence, customer retention, working capital, net debt, capital expenditure, management dependency, and buyer appetite in the relevant sector.
+A valuation range is strongest when it is supported by evidence that can survive quality of earnings review, lender scrutiny, and buyer diligence.

 Compare offers beyond headline price

 The best offer is not always the highest enterprise value.
-Shareholders should compare cash at closing, rollover equity, earnouts, seller notes, escrows, working capital adjustments, net debt deductions, financing certainty, conditions, management expectations, timing, and buyer behavior.
+Shareholders should compare cash at closing, rollover equity, earnouts, seller notes, escrows, working capital adjustments, net debt deductions, financing certainty, conditions, management expectations, timing, and post-closing obligations.
 A lower headline valuation with cleaner terms and higher certainty may be better than a higher number that depends on future performance or aggressive diligence assumptions.

-This guide applies when owners are considering a full sale, responding to inbound interest, preparing a confidential process, comparing buyer types, or deciding whether now is the right time to sell.
-It is also useful when shareholders are not yet ready to sell but want to understand what preparation would be required if a buyer conversation became serious.
+This guide applies when owners are considering a full sale, responding to inbound interest, comparing buyer types, preparing a confidential process, or asking whether now is the right time to sell.
+It is also useful when shareholders are not ready to launch but want to understand what preparation would be required if a buyer conversation became serious.

-A sale process may not be appropriate if shareholders are not aligned, financial reporting is not ready, management is not prepared, legal or tax issues need attention, or the business would be stronger after another period of preparation.
+A sale process may not be appropriate if shareholders are not aligned, reporting is not ready, management is not prepared, major contracts are unresolved, or legal and tax issues need attention.
 In those cases, owners may first evaluate growth capital, minority recapitalization, refinancing, succession planning, or continued independence.
+Waiting can be the right answer if preparation would materially improve value and certainty.

 Transaction lens